patrickdoc/port67/Section2/6-binary.md

 Instead they guessed that people probably wanted the characters to be stuck together.
 A reasonable guess.

-Next time, an brief encyclopedia of types.
+Next time, a brief encyclopedia of types.

 [Interpreted]()